iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 [DVC remote storage](https://dvc.org/doc/user-guide/data-management/remote-storage#remote-storage).
 This way we only need to keep the
 [DVC Studio token](https://dvc.org/doc/studio/user-guide/account-and-billing#studio-access-token)
-saved on GitHub/GitLab and let Studio manage the specific storage credentials for us.
+saved on GitHub/GitLab and let DVC Studio manage the specific storage credentials for us.

-In your own use-cases you might want to modify a few things about the workflow and you can find a more detailed explanation of the CICD workflow in the [following subsections](#setup-the-workflow).
+In your own use-cases you might want to modify a few things about the workflow and you can find a more detailed explanation of the CICD templates in the [next section](#detailed-explanation-of-the-cicd-templates).
 There you can also read about how you can set up these CICD jobs without DVC Studio.

 <toggle>